wtermini/meshcore-heltec-wifi-builder/README.md

 ./run-build.sh --ssid "MyWiFi" --password "MyPass" --cache "/path/to/cache"
 ```

-### Cache Size
-- Initial download: ~200MB
-- Persistent cache: ~150MB
-- Time savings: 80-90% faster builds after first run

 ## Requirements

 - Docker
 - macOS, Linux, or Windows with WSL2
 - Internet connection (to clone the latest MeshCore repository)

-## Security Warning

-⚠️ **IMPORTANT**: Your Wi-Fi credentials are embedded in the compiled firmware at build time. **Do not share the compiled binary files publicly** if they contain your real Wi-Fi credentials.

 ## Architecture